postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-onelogin.md

 Before enabling SCIM, you must [configure SSO with OneLogin](/docs/administration/sso/onelogin/) for your Postman team.

-To set up provisioning with the Postman OneLogin app, do the following:

 1. [Enable SCIM in Postman](/docs/administration/scim-provisioning/scim-provisioning-overview/#enabling-scim-in-postman) and [generate a SCIM API key](/docs/administration/scim-provisioning/scim-provisioning-overview/#generating-scim-api-key).

 2. In OneLogin, go to the Postman app and select **Configuration**.
 Paste the generated SCIM API key under **API Connection** and select **Enable**.